 Photo by Carl Groll; FFG 53 entering the port of Kiel, Germany, in February 2002.
 Click to enlarge.

 USS HAWES was the 47th frigate in the OLIVER HAZARD PERRY - class and the first ship in the Navy named after Rear Admiral Richard E. Hawes.
-Last homeported in Norfolk, Va., the HAWES was decommissioned on December 10, 2010, and was subsequently towed to Philadelphia where she will be used as a logistic support asset for the remaining ships of her class.
+Last homeported in Norfolk, Va., the HAWES was decommissioned on December 10, 2010, and was subsequently towed to Philadelphia where she was used as a logistic support asset for the remaining ships of her class.
+On October 19, 2020, HAWES arrived under tow at International Shipbreaking at Brownsville, Tx., for scrapping.

 This section contains the names of sailors who served aboard USS HAWES.
 It is no official listing but contains the names of sailors who submitted their information.